buildbot/buildbot/master/docs/manual/installation/worker.rst

 8. Fill in the hostinfo files

   When it first connects, the worker will send a few files up to the buildmaster which describe the host that it is running on.
-  These files are presented on the web status display so that developers have more information to reproduce any test failures that are witnessed by the buildbot.
+  These files are presented on the web status display so that developers have more information to reproduce any test failures that are witnessed by the Buildbot.
-  There are sample files in the :file:`info` subdirectory of the buildbot's base directory.
+  There are sample files in the :file:`info` subdirectory of the Buildbot's base directory.
   You should edit these to correctly describe you and your host.

   :file:`{BASEDIR}/info/admin` should contain your name and email address.
   This is the ``worker admin address``, and will be visible from the build status page (so you may wish to munge it a bit if address-harvesting spambots are a concern).

-  :file:`{BASEDIR}/info/host` should be filled with a brief description of the host: OS, version, memory size, CPU speed, versions of relevant libraries installed, and finally the version of the buildbot code which is running the worker.
+  :file:`{BASEDIR}/info/host` should be filled with a brief description of the host: OS, version, memory size, CPU speed, versions of relevant libraries installed, and finally the version of the Buildbot code which is running the worker.

   The optional :file:`{BASEDIR}/info/access_uri` can specify a URI which will connect a user to the machine.
   Many systems accept ``ssh://hostname`` URIs for this purpose.